Mogadishu–Villabruzzi Railway: History

 In 1941, the railway was dismantled by British troops when they occupied Italian East Africa (Africa Orientale Italiana in Italian).
-Since then the railway, except for a few tracks within Mogadishu harbour, was no longer used.
+From then the railway, except for a few tracks within Mogadishu harbour, was no longer used.
 In 1942 some diesel locomotives and related materials were moved by the British government to Eritrea, to be used on the Massawa-Asmara railway.

 In the 1980s, the President of Somalia Siad Barre proposed the reactivation of the railway.
 However, the collapse of his regime in 1991 stopped any possible reconstruction.

 Statistics

 The railway in 1930 moved 19,359 passengers, and in addition used for tourism.
 In the same year 43,467 tons of products (mainly agricultural) were transported, with earnings up to 1,591,527 Somali lira.
 Most products transported were bananas, cotton and coffee, from farm plantations of the area of Villabruzzi, to be exported through the port of Mogadishu.